zeno-ltd/zeno-wallet-manager/README.md

 # zeno-wallet-manager
 Will locally use tatum KMS for wallet management
-An internal api to generate an address from a protected pre configured wallet, each address will be associated with a user.

 ## Creating wallets
 To install on local development environment, you will need to generate your own custodial wallet for local testing, the original wallet.dat file will not be shared for security reasons.